Computer Tamers

 - For those who don't have, or don't want to pay for, Microsoft

-Office, there is a very good alternative available, and it can read all
+Office, there are very good alternatives available, and they can read all

 formats of Microsoft documents

-- It provides all the features found in Microsoft Office, with the
+- Both provide all the features found in Microsoft Office, with the

 abililty to open and save documents in the MS Word, Excel and